scale-it/algo-builder/docs/algob-config.md

 ## Credentials

 You can specify Algod Credentials in network object or you can load it from ENV.
-To load it from ENV.
+To load it from ENV:

 - Method 1